GoogleCloudPlatform/community/README.md

 # Google Cloud open tutorials

 This repository is no longer accepting submissions of new documents.
-Documents that had previously been published through this systme have been moved to the `/archived` folder of this repository and are not being maintained.
+Documents that had previously been published through this system have been moved to the `/archived` folder of this repository and are not being maintained.

 ## License